 - Avoid of food additives that commonly trigger asthma: MSG, sulphites, food colouring

 - Emphasise vitamin C and quercetin-rich foods due to anti-inflammatory and anti-histamine action e.g. berries, cherries, citrus, apples, onions, parsley, black and green tea, kale, broccoli

 - Vitamin C – anti-inflammatory, anti-histamine, immune support, reduces bronchospasm.
 If asthma is exercise-induced, taking 2000mg vitamin C one hour before exercise may be useful

 - Bromelain – between meals: anti-inflammatory

 - Magnesium – reduce bronchospasm

 - Vitamin A – immune support, mucous membrane tonic

 FUNCTIONAL MEDICINE TREATMENT OF ASTHMA

-At our Perth clinic of Advanced Functional Medicine we have successfully treated many Asthma sufferers from children to adults.
+At our Perth clinic of Advanced Functional Medicine we have substantial experience treating many Asthma sufferers from children to adults.
 Thorough investigation is required to identify triggers and immune system reactivity.

 If you or your child are suffering from Asthma we would love to hear from you, what has worked well for you?
 Please write a comment below.